awacs/PrenatalSVDiscoveryProject/README.md

 $ snakemake clean
 ```

-## Install svtools
+## Install svtk
-`svtools` is required for the process of `SV-Adjudicator` and is included in this repository.
-To install `svtools`,
+`svtk` is required for the process of `SV-Adjudicator` and is included in this repository.
+To install `svtk`,
 ```
-cd svtools
+cd svtk
 python setup.py install --user
 ```
-For more details about `svtools`, refer to the subfolder.
+For more details about `svtk`, refer to the subfolder.

 ## Explicit Dependencies